-This chapter looks at what the client has to do once it has found a lookup service and wishes to find a service.
-From the lookup service, the client will get a ServiceRegistrar object.
-To find a service from the lookup service, the client needs to prepare a description of the service, which it does using a ServiceTemplate object.
+THIS CHAPTER LOOKS AT WHAT THE CLIENT has to do once it has found a service locator and wishes to find a service.
+From the service locator, the client will get a ServiceRegistrar object.
+To find a service from the locator, the client needs to prepare a description of the service, which it does using a ServiceTemplate object.
 The client will then call one of two methods on the ServiceRegistrar to return either a single matching service or a set of matching services.